XRPLF/xrpl-dev-portal/content/use-cases/use-an-escrow-as-a-smart-contract.md

 The party host (sender) waits for validation of the ledger that contains the escrow creation transaction and then confirms that the escrow was created.

 The party host then provides the escrow transaction's `hash` value to the party band (receiver).
 The party band can use the `hash` value to look up the escrow transaction on the XRP Ledger to ensure that it was created according to the smart contract terms they agreed to.
-As part of this step, the party band should probably also confirm that the condition matches the one the party planner (oracle) provided.
+As part of this step, the party band should also confirm that the condition matches the one the party planner (oracle) provided.
 If the condition's wrong, the fulfillment the party planner provides won't let the party band finish the escrow and get paid.